JuliaGeodynamics/AdriaArrayGeometryPicker.jl/README.md

 <p align="center"><img src="./assets/AdA_GeometryPicker_logo_tr.png" alt="AdriaArrayGeometryPicker.jl" width="600"></p>

-The **Ad**ria**A**rray Picker is a graphical user interface (GUI) designed to facilitate the visualization and comparison of geophysical datasets.
-The name stems from the [*AdriaArray*](https://orfeus.readthedocs.io/en/latest/adria_array_main.html) initiative, which focuses on invesitgating the Adria region with seismological methods.
+The AdriaArray Geometry Picker is a graphical user interface (GUI) designed to facilitate the visualization and comparison of geophysical datasets.
+The name stems from the [*AdriaArray*](https://orfeus.readthedocs.io/en/latest/adria_array_main.html) initiative, which focuses on investigating the Adria region with seismological methods.

-The AdA Picker employs [GLMakie](https://docs.makie.org/stable/explanations/backends/glmakie.html) for high-performance graphics rendering.
+The AdriaArray Geometry  Picker employs [GLMakie](https://docs.makie.org/stable/explanations/backends/glmakie.html) for high-performance graphics rendering.
 It builds on [GeophysicalModelGenerator.jl](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) for data handling.
 To use the AdA Picker, it is therefore necessary to be familiar with GeophysicalModelGenerator.jl.

 ### Contents
   - [Main features](#main-features)